 Decide whether you will run indoors or outdoors.
 Usually, the shoes, designed for indoors, are lightweight but less grippy and durable.
 As for the shoes, designed for outdoors, the feature a more durable outsole with traction pods and grooves for additional traction and flexibility.

 Neutral running shoes provide enough support and superior durability.
-But if you need additional support due to high arches, then go for the shoes with a cushy midsole and a padded collar and the tongue, a stable heel counter and a good lace-up.
+But if you need additional support, then go for the shoes with a cushy midsole and a padded collar and the tongue, a stable heel counter and a good lace-up.

 During the exercises, your feet become bigger, so you should take it into account while choosing the pair of neutral running shoes.
 It’s better to choose a half size larger than your traditional size.
 Also, if you have wide feet, go for shoes with the increased width.

-Plantar Fasciitis is a painful disorder that affects the underside of the feet and the heel.
-Usually, overweight people, those people, who overpronate, have flat feet, high arches and a tight Achilles tendon have this condition.
+It is a painful disorder that affects the underside of the feet and the heel.
+Usually, overweight people, those people, who overpronate, have flat feet and a tight Achilles tendon have this condition.
 So, you should choose the shoes that support your foot arch area and control your stride.
 Look for the following characteristics in the shoe.

 – The Width

 The shoes should have a comfortable width.
 Once you’ve put them on, you should feel comfortable.
-Remember that shoes for Plantar Fasciitis don’t have a break-in period.
+Remember that shoes don’t have a break-in period.

 – Arch Support